-ITCC 1340: CCNA 2: ROUTING AND SWITCHING ESSENTIALS
+ITCC 1344: CCNA 2: SWITCHING, ROUTING, AND WIRELESS ESSENTIALS

-Describes the architecture, components, and basic operation of routers and explains the basic principles of routing and routing protocols.
-It also provides an in-depth understanding of how switches operate and are implemented in the LAN environment for small and large networks.
+Describes the architecture, components, and operations of routers and switches in small networks and introduces wireless local area networks (WLAN) and security concepts; provides an in-depth understanding of how routers and switches operate and are implemented in the LAN environment.
 Two hours lecture and four hours lab per week.